impr2697/eBank/README.md

 # eBank
-eBank is a basic banking software developed on Spring Boot and React
+eBank is a basic banking software developed on Spring Boot and ReactJS.